javadbat/jb-button/README.md

 | --jb-button-text-shadow-disabled   | text shadow of button when disabled                                                           |
 | --jb-button-loading-color          | jb-loading icon color default is `#fff`                                                       |
 | --jb-button-loading-color-hover    | jb-loading icon color on hover default is `#fff`                                              |

+## Other Related Docs:

+- see [`jb-button/react`](https://github.com/javadbat/jb-button/tree/main/react); if you want to use this component in react

+- see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/master/docs/component-list.md) for more components

+- use [Contribution Guide](https://github.com/javadbat/design-system/blob/master/docs/contribution-guide.md) if you want to contribute in this component.